sameerahmahmood/if1-sum1-task1/README.md

 The equation will consist of two randomly generated factors i.e. the operands (two numbers) and the operator.
 Operators can be either; Addition, Subtraction, Multiplication or Division.

+Example of Division:

+"12 / 3 = ?"

 ### Main Features
 1. User choice for number of equations
 It will prompt the user how many equations they would like to solve and than ask them that many times except if its over the limit
 2. Score Checker and Tracker
-Users' answer's are validated to see if they're correct or not as well as tracked which the user can their total score at the very end of the quiz.
+Users' answer's are validated as well as tracked which the user can their total score at the very end of the quiz.
 3. Timed Answer
 The program can measure how long it takes for the user to complete the quiz, adding that element of challenge whilst improving mental math skills.
 4. User Streak